Coronation of Charles III and Camilla: Cost

 As a state event, the event was paid for by the British government as well as Buckingham Palace through the Sovereign Grant and Privy Purse.
 Costs incurred by the Sovereign Grant for the Coronation came to £800,000 although that didn't include security and military costs which were paid by the government.
 The Department for Digital, Culture, Media and Sport stated that it was "unable to give costs, or a breakdown of funding" until after the coronation, but unofficial estimates of £50 million to £250 million have been reported.
 In November 2024 the Department for Culture, Media and Sport released figures showing that it had spent just over £50 million in its role coordinating the event, while the Home Office paid £22 million in policing costs, totalling £72 million government spend on the Coronation.

 The cost of the coronation was criticised by the campaign group Republic and the Scottish National Party MP Ronnie Cowan in light of the ongoing cost-of-living crisis in the United Kingdom.
 In comparison, Elizabeth II's coronation cost £912,000 in 1953, equating to £20.5 million in May 2023, while George VI's cost £454,000 in 1937, equating to £24.8 million in May 2023.
 George VI's coronation prior to the coronation of Charles III and Camilla was the most expensive in the last 300 years.
-The elevated expenses for Charles and Camilla's coronation has been partly attributed to the increased cost for security measures.
+The elevated expenses for the 2023 coronation has been partly attributed to the increased cost for security measures.